-To provide guidance on the Regulations the Health & Safety Executive (HSE) has prepared an Approved Code of Practice entitled Safe Use of Work Equipment published by Her Majesty's Stationery Office.
+To provide guidance on the Regulations the Health & Safety Executive (HSE) has published an Approved Code of Practice (ACoP) entitled Safe Use of Work Equipment.
+The 2014 4th edition can be downloaded without charge from the HSE website.
+Note that the ACoP applies to all work equipment in all industry sectors and does not deal specifically with piling rigs.